masaiful/11/posts/2020/48-hours-of-rudy.md

 category: posts
 draft: false

-title: The Last 48 Hours of Rudy Saving Our Hallowed Democracy
+title: The Last 48 Hours of an A+ Team Trying to Save Our Hallowed Democracy
 date: 2020-11-19 20:19:20
 tags:
     - politics